 PreviousPreviousHomeNext

 Towards the end of the century, there were improvements in law and order:

-7. Public hangings and shoot-outs: were symbolic acts of law enforcement, often without proper process, used to deter.
+7. Public hangings and shoot-outs: were symbolic acts of law enforcement, often without proper process, publicised to deter; the most famous, of course was the shootout at the OK Corral (1881).

+PreviousPreviousHomeNext